wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 feature must follow this specification.
 Tools that do not implement this feature must treat wheels using this namespace as incompatible.

-The variant namespace `abi_dependency` is reserved for expressing dependencies on specific ABIs (Application Binary Interfaces) provided by other Python wheel packages.
+The variant namespace `abi_dependency` is reserved for expressing that different builds of the same version of a package are compatible with different versions or version ranges of a dependency.
 This namespace must not be used by any variant provider plugin, it must not be listed in `providers` metadata, and can only appear in a built wheel variant property.

 #### Motivation

 Some Python packages with extension modules are built against the Application Binary Interfaces (ABI) of another package and must be used with a compatible version of that package at runtime.
-Traditional Python dependency specifications are insufficient for this use case because:
+Traditional Python dependency specifications are insufficient for this use case: for these packages the source tree is compatible with a wide range of versions of the dependency, and the compatibility is narrowed during build.
+Due to the lack of wheel-specific dependencies, this is currently not expressible.

-1. The dependency must be satisfied at wheel selection time, not just at install time
-2. Multiple ABI-compatible versions may exist
-3. The package may be built against one of several possible ABI versions

 **Example:** vLLM can be built for multiple versions of PyTorch, but once built, it must be used with the exact PyTorch ABI it was compiled against.
 This requirement cannot be expressed with standard dependencies like